Skip to main content

 Email Cate | (571) 977-5393 | LinkedIn

-A Virginia Beach native, Cate graduated from James Madison University in May 2022 where she studied psychology and humanitarian affairs.
+Cate joined the OAR team in August 2022 after graduating from James Madison University where she studied psychology and humanitarian affairs.
 During college, Cate was a leader in several different campus organizations, completed research in the field of cognitive development, and interned for a non-profit organization called the P.U.S.O.
 Foundation, or Purposeful Unconditional Service to Others.

 Through her volunteer experience with organizations like P.U.S.O. and UNICEF USA, Cate has grown an appreciation for working with nonprofits that are dedicated to improving the lives of others.
-This, along with her passion for helping those in the autism community led her to join the OAR team in August 2022.
+This, along with her passion for helping those in the autism community led her to join the OAR team.

 Responsibilities: